WCGA/knowledge-base/docs/contribute/contribute.rst

 Specifically,

 * The data must be geospatial, ideally in a GIS format, but may be in a tabular format that includes coordinates.
-* The data must have an on-line metadata record, preferably in Federal Geogaphic Data Committee (FGDC) or ISO format.
+* The data must have an on-line metadata record, preferably in Federal Geographic Data Committee (FGDC) or ISO format.
 * The metadata should link to web services and/or a URL to download the data.
 * It is highly recommended that web services be OGC-compliant or exist as an ArcGIS version 10.x REST service.